Who's Behind Listverse?

 A set of twins identified only as Hassan and Abbas O. escaped prosecution despite one or even both of them being involved in a jewelry heist.
 In the early hours of February 25, 2009, three men raided the Kaufhaus Des Westens (KaDeWe) luxury store in Germany and stole watches and jewelry worth €5 million.

 The men were caught on CCTV.
 One of them also left a glove behind.
-Police extracted DNA samples from the glove, but it led to twin brothers Hassan and Abbas O. Police could not determine which brother had committed the heist or whether both brothers were involved.
+Police extracted DNA samples from the glove, and it led to twin brothers Hassan and Abbas O. Police could not determine which brother had committed the heist or whether both brothers were involved.
 The men never confessed, either.

 The CCTV footage was useless because the criminals were masked.
 The police finally freed both brothers even though the jewelry remained missing.
 In appreciation, the brothers thanked the state for allowing them to go scot-free after it could not establish the exact identity of the criminal.